iamsooraa/iamsooraa/README.md

   - 🔭 Currently seeking a Data Analysts position.
   - 💻 I am a Troy University graduate with a BSBA in Global Business - Data Analytics.
-  - 🌱 I have experience in Python, SQL, and Powershell.
+  - 🌱 I have experience in Python, SQL, and PowerShell.

 <!--